 To summarise; branding is not logo design.
 It’s not just about the visual elements of your brand.

 What does branding mean to you?
-Share your thoughts, success stories and even failures in the comments below.
+Share your thoughts, success stories, and even failures in the comments below.
+We’d love to hear from you.